 What better way to finish off a day than attending a traditional campfire program?
 During the summer, there are usually such programs offered by rangers in campgrounds throughout the park, and there is also a fee-based “Old-Fashioned Campfire” at Happy Isles in Yosemite Valley in spring, summer, and fall.
 Check the Yosemite Today newspaper for schedules.

 Winter Activities For Kids

 Grab your sleds, toboggans, and inner tubes and head to the snow play areas at the Crane Flat Campground or just outside the South Entrance at Goat Meadow on Highway 41.
 Relatively gentle and clear slopes have been identified for hours of slipping and sliding.

 The ski area at Badger Pass is perfect for families, with nine runs, multiple lifts, and lessons offered by a first-rate ski school.
 Rental equipment is available for snowboarding and downhill and cross-country skiing.

 Visit The Skating Rink

-From November through March when weather allows, an outdoor ice rink operates at Curry Village beneath the shadow of Glacier Point.
+From November through March when weather allows, an outdoor ice rink operates at Curry Village beneath the shadow of Glacier Point and also at Tenaya Lodge.
 You can rent ice skates, and there’s a warming hut, lockers, a fire pit, and a snack bar.
 The phone number is 372-8341.